 Buy thick red ribbon.

-Buy several rolls of Christmas gift wrap (you will need several rolls as you want several different patterns).
+Buy several rolls of Christmas gift wrap (you’ll need several rolls as you want a few different patterns).

 Find any books that you won’t need over the coming weeks and wrap them in alternating wrapping paper patterns.
 Stack the wrapped books artfully around your house.
 Consider recruiting any leftover Christmas balls and/or ribbon to increase the festive factor.